ameliaemahizer/OnlineBookSubscription/README.md

 ## Refactored Code

 1. The database is now connected to all parts of the code.
-2. We have deleted unused classes such as UserFinance and OnlineBookSubscription.
+2. We have deleted unused classes such as UserFinance, OnlineBookSubscription, SocialMedia, ExternalReview, and SearchInterface.
-3. We took out the unnecessary comments that were within the code.
+3. We took out the unnecessary comments that were among the codes.
 4. We deleted the UniqueID parameter in Login.
 5. All of the view classes are consistent when it comes to code.
+6. We added setter methods into model classes that initially only have getters, such as UserModel and BookModel.

 ## Design Patterns Implementation
 mzc5994 - Mackenzie Cane: <br>